yampritelpa/music-projects/Readme.md

 This repository contains Priyam's music-related projects.
+This branch is specifically to organize files for EXID song analysis, classification, and recommendation.

 First, a one/some-vs-many Kpop artist classifier/recommendation system.
 The API loader contains a script (calling upon functions in Helpers) to compose a CSV file with Spotify artist, album, and song metadata as specified in Playlist.
 Generic Classifier takes two CSV files, the target (Mamamoo, EXID, and/or Red Velvet) and others (up to 100 kpop artists).
 Assigning a feature of 1 to the target and 0 to others, the tree-based classifier learns characteristics of the target.
 False positives indicate songs by different artists that have similar metadata features to the target artist.
 From a subjective perspective, the model works because the similar metadata correlates to a similar musical aesthetic.
 Generic Classifier, therefore, serves as the basis for Generic Recommender.